Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 	mov #32, b
 	P_Draw_Sprite ones_digit_sprite_address, b, c

  In theory, we'd be able to draw text in the same way, by mapping Alphabetic Letter Graphics.
+In the Next Lesson, we'll be adding up all the skills we've learned to make a Game, so stay tuned!